 Unfortunately, even if they do, it may be too late.

 A year and a half later, Raven Song was sitting in front of me, so different from what I think anyone thought it would be.
 It was still fantastical, but more human and vulnerable, the dark elements seeping in through the cracks, the magic laced in every aspect.
-It had become solidly dystopian fantasy, character driven and unusual in its premise.

 It was then I realized there was so much more to this story, so much magic to discover, and I might never stop writing again.